CorelDRAW: Platform and scripting history

 CorelDRAW was originally developed for Microsoft Windows 2.1, and versions existed for Windows 3.1x, CTOS, OS/2, and Power Macintosh.
+Hewlett-Packard announced a version of CorelDRAW for its HP 9000 Series 400 and 700 workstations running HP-UX.
 With the release of Corel Linux, CorelDRAW 9 was released with package support for Debian and Red Hat-based Linux.
 Version 11 was released for Mac OS X in 2001, but was then discontinued on both Linux and Mac.
 CorelDRAW was available only for Windows until the 2019 version became the first to support macOS.